hamdi08/hamdi08.github.io/content/authors/admin/_index.md

 # Research interests
 interests:
+  - Multimodal AI
-  - Time Series, Graph, and Multimodal Learning
+  - Time Series and Graph Learning
   - Cyberinfrastructure for Science
   - AI for Earth and Space Sciences